openflighthpc/flight-job-service/api/docs/routes.md

     "type": "scripts",          # REQUIRED - Specfies the resource is a script "id": STRING,               # REQUIRED - The script's ID "attributes": {
-      "script-path": STRING,    # REQUIRED - The path to the rendered script "script-name": STRING,    # REQUIRED - The name of the script "created-at": STRING      # REQUIRED - The creation date-time in RFC3339 format },
+      "script-name": STRING,    # REQUIRED - The name of the script "created-at": STRING      # REQUIRED - The creation date-time in RFC3339 format },